Integer

 To achieve peak performance, FMS implements the following features:

 When FMS places memory using NUMA directives, the requested memory is dealt out round robin among the nodes using a stride that is specified by the FMS Parameter MAXLMD.
 For example, the records used to hold matrix data use a stride that evenly distributes the record among the number of nodes being used for the problem.
 If you allocate memory for your application using one of the FMS memory management routines FMSIMG, FMSRMG or FMSCMG, and make the call from the parent, your memory will be distributed according to the specified value of MAXLMD.
-If you call the FMS memory management routines to allocate memory form a child thread, all the memory requested will be allocated on the node where that thread is running.
-This provides a simple, yet effective, way for you to control where your data resides on the NUMA machine.
+If you call the FMS memory management routines to allocate memory from a child thread, all the memory requested will be allocated on the node where that thread is running.
+You may also allocate memory and place it on each node with a single call from the parent using FMSILG, FMSRLG or FMSCLG.
+This provides a simple, yet effective way for you to control where your data resides on the NUMA machine.

 For some applications, a single distribution of data will be optimal for the entire job.
 Most FMS applications, however, go through different phases, with each phase requiring a different data distribution.
 For example, an application may form matrix data, factor, solve and process results as distinct phases.
 FMS includes the Parameter MDWHEN that controls when the memory is placed.
 When the NUMA flag is set, memory is placed as it is required.
 When the NUMA flag is not set, all the memory is allocated once at the beginning.